An Introduction to Neural Data Compression: Compression without quantization

 The index is uniformly distributed and encoded using $\log_2 N$ bits.
 The decoder receives $k$ and reconstructs $\z_k$.
-It can do this if the encoder used a pseudorandom number generator to generate the candidates, and the seed is known to the decoder.
-Havasi et al. \cite{havasi2018miracle} showed that if the number of samples is
+It can do this if, for example, the encoder used a pseudorandom number generator to generate $\z_n$ with a random seed known to the decoder.
+The complexity of this procedure thus depends on the number of samples $N$ that needs to be generated.